pharo-ai/linear-models-posts/using-logistic-regression.md

 normalizedDF := diabetesPima normalized.
 ```

-Pay attention, in the partitioning part we need to use the `normalizedDF` variable instead of the `diabetesPima`.
+Pay attention, now, as we want to use the normalized data, in the partitioning part we need to use the `normalizedDF` variable instead of the `diabetesPima`.

 ```st
 subsets := partitioner split: normalizedDF withProportions: #(0.75 0.25).
 ```

 Now, if we train the model with the normalized data we will see that everything runs smoothly!
 Also, as all the data is in the range of [0, 1] we can use a bigger learning rate.
-We saw that with a learning rate of `3` the model converges faster and has the same accuracy.
+We experimented and we saw that with a learning rate of `3` the model converges faster and has the same accuracy.

 ```st
 "Training the logistic regression model"